Pethedine

 Dependence.
 Neurotoxic.

-Analgesic, central nervous system Depressant, anti-spasmodic.
+Analgesic, central nervous system depressant, anti-spasmodic.

-Orally, Tablets can be crushed and injected.
+Orally, tablets can be crushed and injected.

-If injected: Needle and Syringe, water, matches or lighter, spoon, Tourniquet, Swabs.
+If injected: needle and syringe, water, matches or lighter, spoon, tourniquet, swabs.

 Treatment of moderate to severe pain, particularly during childbirth.